-If someone in your family does gets sick:
+If you or someone in your family does gets sick:

-- Have them stay home, wear a mask if possible, and isolate from high-risk family members.
-Wear a mask when caring for a sick family member should also mask.
+- The sick person should stay home, wear a mask if possible, and isolate from high-risk family members.
+People caring for a sick family member should also mask.

 - Monitor symptoms.
 Make sure they are drinking enough fluids and resting.

 - Manage fever and pain with over-the-counter fever reducers and pain relievers, such as acetaminophen (Tylenol) or ibuprofen (Motrin, Advil).
 Never give aspirin to children under the age of 16.

-- If caring for a child, talk to their healthcare provider before giving your child any cold medicines, even if it is over the counter.
-Some medicines contain ingredients that are not safe for children, even those products labeled “all natural”.
+- If caring for a child, talk to their healthcare provider before giving them any cold medicines.
+Some medicines contain ingredients that are not safe for children, even over the counter and “all natural” medicines.
 Honey is not safe for kids under the age of one.

-- Talk to your healthcare provider to ask if testing is needed.
+- Consider testing.
 Not every illness needs to be tested, but it can help with treatment and follow up and may be required to return to school or sports.
 The Health Department continues to provide COVID-19 tests to Carroll County Public Libraries for distribution.

-- Don’t return to school, childcare, or work until their fever is gone for 24 hours without fever-reducing medication and all other symptoms are improving.
+- Don’t return to school, childcare, or work until fever is gone for 24 hours without fever-reducing medication and all other symptoms are improving.

-Parents should be aware of changes in activity and appetite.
-Call your healthcare provider right away if the sick child or adult:
+Call your healthcare provider right away or seek emergency care if the sick child or adult: